 3. results and discussion

 The rice blast pathogen infects multiple tissues of the rice plant during disease development, resulting in distinct disease manifestations.
 Among these, neck blast is regarded as one of the most damaging forms.
-Owing to the complex biology of Pyricularia oryzae, its epidemiological behavior is not yet completely elucidated, and standardized screening protocols for neck blast resistance remain limited.
+Owing to the complex biology of P. oryzae, its epidemiological behavior is not yet completely elucidated, and standardized screening protocols for neck blast resistance remain limited.
 In contrast, leaf blast has been extensively investigated and reliable, well-established screening methodologies are available.

 A total of 202 rice lines, including IR-64 as a resistant check and HR 12 as a susceptible check, were evaluated for leaf blast resistance under uniform blast nursery conditions.
 Disease reactions were scored using the 0–9 Standard Evaluation System (SES) for rice blast as prescribed by IRRI (1996, 2013).
 Based on their phenotypic responses, the test entries were classified into distinct resistance categories.

 About 23 genotypes, along with the resistant check Tetep, exhibited resistant reactions with a score of 1; however, none of the evaluated entries showed complete resistance (score 0).
 Thirty-two lines were categorized as moderately resistant.
-Additionally, Sixty lines displayed moderate susceptibility with scores of 4–5, while 47 lines were classified as susceptible with scores of 6–7.
+Additionally, sixty lines displayed moderate susceptibility with scores of 4–5, while 47 lines were classified as susceptible with scores of 6–7.
 High susceptibility, indicated by scores of 8–9, was recorded in 30 lines, including the susceptible check Intan.
 As illustrated in Figure 1, rice accessions exhibited a continuous rise in disease severity and AUDPC values during the initial 25 days following sowing, followed by a period of stability.
-Comparable field-based evaluations for identifying location-specific blast resistance have also been reported by Srijan et al. (2015), Hosagoudar and Jairam Amadabade (2017), Vinayak et al. (2018), Jirankali et al. (2022), Vinod Kumar Naik et al (2021), Churmue et al (2023), Jeevan et al (2023) and Aryanti et al (2024).
+Comparable field-based evaluations for identifying location-specific blast resistance have also been reported by Srijan et al. (2015), Hosagoudar and Jairam Amadabade (2017), Vinayak et al. (2018), Jirankali et al. (2022), Vinod Kumar Naik et al (2021), Churmue et al. (2023), Jeevan et al. (2023) and Aryanti et al. (2024).

 Natural hotspot screening of diverse landraces for neck blast resistance revealed that genotypes, IRGC 127835, IRGC 128105, IRGC 125608 and IR-64 (Check) exhibited a highly resistant response.
 Twenty-nine genotypes were rated as resistant with a score of 1, whereas 37 genotypes showed moderate resistance with a score of 3.
 Moderate susceptibility (score 5) was observed in 86 entries.
 Furthermore, 21 genotypes were classified as susceptible with a score of 7, and the remaining 24 entries were identified as highly susceptible with a score of 9 against neck blast disease.

 Genotypes IRGC 127835, IRGC 128105, IRGC 125608 and IR-64 (Check) exhibited a high level of resistance (immune) to neck blast while showing a resistance to leaf blast.
 IRGC 121120, IRGC 127722, IRGC 127442, IRGC 127974, IRGC 121134, IRGC 127217, IRGC 127322, IRGC 127231 and IRGC 132421 showed resistance to neck blast and moderately resistant.
 In contrast other genotypes showing resistant to leaf blast were also found to be resistant to neck blast.
-Comparable differential responses between neck and leaf blast have been documented by Puriet al. (2009), who reported that rice lines such as Barkhe 1006, Barkhe 1032, and Barkhe 3004 were resistant to neck blast but showed intermediate reactions to leaf blast, which aligns with the observations of the present study.
-The similar pattern was also recorded by Jirankali et al (2022), where she recorded that G226 was highly resistant to neck blast and moderately resistant to leaf blast along with some other genotypes, which were showing differential response.
+Comparable differential responses between neck and leaf blast have been documented by Puriet et al. (2009), who reported that rice lines such as Barkhe 1006, Barkhe 1032, and Barkhe 3004 were resistant to neck blast but showed intermediate reactions to leaf blast, which aligns with the observations of the present study.
+The similar pattern was also recorded by Jirankali et al. (2022), where she recorded that G226 was highly resistant to neck blast and moderately resistant to leaf blast along with some other genotypes, which were showing differential response.

 Table 3: Response of genotypes to leaf blast at Ponnampete during Kharif 2024